Frequently Asked Questions

 Large groups or organizations can have multiple teams and distribute them as desired.
 For example, Company 123 wants to put 25 of its employees in the race.
 It can put one team of 5 men in the men's race (Company 123 Men's Team 1), a second team of 4 men in the men's race (Company 123 Men's Team 2), 5 women in the women's race (Company 123 Women's Team 1), 6 runners (3 men and 3 women) in the co-ed race (Company 123 Co-Ed Team 1), and the remaining 5 members on team in the fun/run walk (Company 123 Fun Run/Walk Team 1).
 Or they could put all 25 runners in the fun run/walk.
 We will be confirming team members and race categories with the team captains ahead of the race to ensure that a team is properly seeded however they want.

 For organizations planning to have multiple teams (and perhaps, as illustrated below, multiple charities as beneficiaries), it may be easier to designate team captains to coordinate the registration process for individual team members.

 What about the co-ed team?
 What is the ratio of women/men on a team?

-For scoring purposes, you need four team members (at least 2 men and at least 2 women on the team).
+For scoring purposes, you need five team members (at least 2 men and at least 2 women on the team).
 If your team is larger, that is fine.
-The first two men and the first two women who cross the line will score for your team.
+The first five people (at least the first two men and the first two women) who cross the line will score for your team.

 Can my team compete in more than one race division?